V4Fire/Client/src/components/super/i-block/README.md

 #### [componentName]

 The hardcoded name of the component.
-If not set, a name based on the template file name will be used.
+If a name is not explicitly set, it will be based on the template file name.

 ```
 - namespace [%fileName%]